zkBob/bob-stat-harvester/README.md

-BOB tokans statistics harvester
+BOB tokens statistics harvester
 ====

-This service on regualar basis sends requests to blockchains and CoinGecko API to collect BOB token stats on different chain, keeps it in a local timeseries database and publishes the stats.
-The service supports the Google BigQuery DB and [the BOB token stats server](https://github.com/zkBob/bob-circulating-supply) for publishing the data.
+This service on regualar basis sends requests to blockchains and CoinGecko API to collect BOB token stats on different chain, keeps it in a local timeseries database and publishes the stats on [the BOB token stats server](https://github.com/zkBob/bob-circulating-supply).

 The sources for the stats: